qietv/QieQt/ReadMe.md

 [VC-LTL release]: https://github.com/Chuyu-Team/VC-LTL5/releases

+And you need to execute `apply-patches.bat` to apply the necessary patch.

 After that, you can execute `onekey-build-x64.bat` to compile our customized version, execute this script in the console or terminal window you created is recommend because you can see the detailed result information in the end.